ibbles/LearningUnreal/Procedural Content Generation PCG.md

 A point has a density, which is a scalar value.
 Can be used to filter and prune points before they reach a Spawner.

-A point has a set of optional data, called attributes or metadata.
-A PCG graph that transform points must take care to always propagate the attributes or else they are lost.
-The Copy Point has a Copy Metadata boolean input.
-(
-How does one propagate attributes in general?
-Does the Transform Point node copy the attributes?
-)

 We can inspect the environment around a point and use that to assign a density to the point.
 For example, we can set a point's density to the dot product between a mesh's surface normal and the up vector to get higher density on top of an object and lower density on the sides and below.
 This is done with the Normal To Density node.